matteosacchetto/node-zip-cli/README.md

 This file is meant to be placed in a folder which you plan to zip/tar.
 It is meant to be used instead of the .gitignore, if the content of the folder is not related to git, or as an extension of the .gitignore, where you can specify additional rules related only to the zip file creation.
 The .zipignore file follow the same syntax and rules of the traditional .gitignore

 > [!NOTE]
 > Up to the current version (0.6.0) the .zipignore builds on top of already existing .gitignore rules, so if you only want to ignore some additional files you **do not need** to copy paste the content of the .gitignore.
-Keep in mind that this behavior may change in the future

 > [!WARN]
 > *Current limitaionts*